ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 thought.
 According to Eric Raymond’s precepts, this is a stupid question.
-First, there is no evidence that the user who posted the question did any research, testing, googling, reading, etc. when it came to finding a solution on their ow The user is also not asking a specific, technical question, instead the only thing the user is asking
+First, there is no evidence that the user who posted the question did any research, testing, googling, reading, etc. when it came to finding a solution on their own.
+The user is also not asking a specific, technical question, instead the only thing the user is asking
 is:

      Brute-force attack on wifi using Android is it possible

 This header is not only open-ended and unspecific, but the grammar is horrible.
-The user’s location is Bangladesh so I assume that english is not their first language, but Raymond gives plenty of solutions to non-native english speakers when it comes to asking smart questions.
+The user’s location is Bangladesh so I assume that English is not their first language, but Raymond gives plenty of solutions to non-native english speakers when it comes to asking Smart Questions.
 Even without the grammar issue the user does not expand on what they are asking in the body of the question, only repeating what is in the header.
 This is a type of question that a “hacker” wouldn’t even glance at because of the header.
-At the end of their question the user says that it is very important to him that this question gets answered, which we all know is a big no-no when it comes to asking smart questions.
+At the end of their question the user says that it is very important to him that this question gets answered, which we all know is a big no-no when it comes to asking Smart Questions.
-Hackers who answer questions on forums like StackOverflow are not answering out of the compassion of their heart, nor are they going to tutor you for information you can find online.
+Hackers who answer questions on forums like StackOverflow are not answering out of the compassion of their heart, nor are they going to tutor you information you can find online.
 Hackers look for questions that are specific and challenging because they like to problem solve.
 A question like this one is likely to be on the internet already, so the user should’ve STFW.
 On the website there was no responses and